Interdisciplinary Studies (M.A., M.S.)

 Students are required to complete a minimum of 30 semester hours.
 The number of required semester hours varies by interdisciplinary program.

-Associate Dean of the College of Arts and Sciences
+Director of Graduate Academic Affairs, College of Arts & Sciences